 The iShares ESG MSCI USA ETF uses a variety of complex criteria to pick stocks.
 Those criteria include ESG quality, ESG coverage, the MSCI ESG Rating, the MSCI ESG Quality Score, and the MSCI Weighted Average Carbon Intensity.

 BlackRock charges a 0.15% fee for participating in the iShares ESG MSCI USA ET.

 6. Xtrackers MSCI USA ESG Leaders Equity ETF (USSG)

-The Xtrackers MSCI USA ESG Leaders is an exchange-fund (ETF) based on an index of large-cap US stocks.
+The Xtrackers MSCI USA ESG Leaders is an exchange-fund (ETF) based on a large-cap US stocks index.
 Xtrackers picks stocks with high ESG ratings for the MSCI USA ESG Leaders.

 Stocks on the MSCI USA Leaders index could include Microsoft, Alphabet, Johnson & Johnson, Visa, MasterCard, Intel, Visa, The Walt Disney Company, and Verizon.
 The MSCI USA ESG Leaders Equity ETF is one of many ETFs and Mutual Funds from DWS Group.

 7. SPDR S&P 500 Fossil Fuel Reserves Free ETF (SP5F3UP)

 They base this exchange-traded fund on an index of S&P (Standard & Poor’s) 500 companies that do not own fossil-fuel reserves.